 Our Reporting to you Required communications What is reported?
-When and where Going concern Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty related to going concern Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The appropriateness of related disclosures in the financial statements Provisional Audit results report - 19 April 2024 Final Audit Results Report - November 2024 Misstatements Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Material misstatements corrected by management Provisional Audit results report - 19 April 2024 Final Audit Results Report - 12 November 2024
+When and where Going concern Events or conditions identified that may cast significant doubt on the entity's ability to continue as a going concern, including: Whether the events or conditions constitute a material uncertainty related to going concern Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The appropriateness of related disclosures in the financial statements This Audit results report, Feb 2025 meeting of the Audit Committee.
+Misstatements Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Material misstatements corrected by management This Audit results report, Feb 2025 meeting of the Audit Committee.
+Fraud Enquiries of the audit committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the entity, any identified or suspected fraud involving: a.
+Management; b.
+Employees who have significant roles in internal control; or c.
+Others where the fraud results in a material misstatement in the financial statements.
+The nature, timing and extent of audit procedures necessary to complete the audit when fraud involving management is suspected Matters, if any, to communicate regarding management's process for identifying and responding to the risks of fraud in the entity and our assessment of the risks of material misstatement due to fraud Any other matters related to fraud, relevant to Audit Committee responsibility.
+This Audit results report, Feb 2025 meeting of the Audit Committee.

 Our Reporting to you Required communications What is reported?
-When and where Fraud Enquiries of the audit committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the entity, any identified or suspected fraud involving: a.
+When and where Fraud (cont.)
+Enquiries of the audit committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist Unless all of those charged with governance are involved in managing the entity, any identified or suspected fraud involving: a.
 Management; b.
 Employees who have significant roles in internal control; or c.
 Others where the fraud results in a material misstatement in the financial statements.
 The nature, timing and extent of audit procedures necessary to complete the audit when fraud involving management is suspected Matters, if any, to communicate regarding management's process for identifying and responding to the risks of fraud in the entity and our assessment of the risks of material misstatement due to fraud Any other matters related to fraud, relevant to Audit Committee responsibility.
-Provisional Audit results report - 19 April 2024 Final Audit Results Report - 12 November 2024 Related parties Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity Provisional Audit results report - 19 April 2024 Final Audit Results Report - 12 November 2024
+This Audit results report, Feb 2025 meeting of the Audit Committee.
+Related parties Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity This Audit results report, Feb 2025 meeting of the Audit Committee.